sophiagavrila/project-0/README.md

 1. When is the project due?

-    >A: The project will be due no earlier then Wednesday of Week 3.
+    >A: The project will be due no earlier than Week 4 Feb 11th.
 The exact due date will be set by QC as they schedule project presentations.

 2. Can I have an extension?